happy earth day corgi sapling recycle activities

 3. Earth Day Report Card

-This final free Earth Day activity continues to encourage students to actively participate in keeping different environments green-friendly.
+This final free Earth Day activity continues to encourage students to actively participate in keeping their own environments green-friendly.
 This resource consists of three different “report cards” that allow students to evaluate how “green” their school, classroom, or home is.
 For example, on the “school” report card, students should mark off whether or not “There is a school-wide recycling program for paper” or “There are plants within the school for air quality”.

 Created and made available for free download by Runde’s Room.